Experience a day in the life of an Outdoor Academy Student from sunrise to sunset.

 Morning Classes – First I head to Sikwayi for Spanish with Rodrigo.
 W’e’re planning a volunteer visit to the Hispanic community center he manages in town – El Centro.

-Help Mark prepare today’s lunch: coconut curry with chicken and tofu, greens harvested from the garden during yesterday’s Work Crew, and cranberry walnut cookies.
+Time for community chores.
+Today I will help Mark prepare today’s lunch: coconut curry with chicken and tofu, greens harvested from the garden during yesterday’s Work Crew, and cranberry walnut cookies.

 Quick game of Chess in the Student Den then I’m off to Environmental Seminar!

-Afternoon Classes – Arrington has a big debate planned for us today about factory farms and global food economics.
+Afternoon Classes – Susan has a big debate planned for us today about factory farms and global food economics.
 It’s really making me think more deeply about where my food comes from and how it gets to my table!

 Then it’s time to find Ted for Science class.
 He loves to take off running into the woods and by the time we catch up he’s waiting for us by some amazing plant to investigate!
 In English we sit in the forest while Katie reads poetry by Mary Oliver and asks: “What will you do with your one wild and precious life?”
 I can’t stop thinking of my answers as I head to the Photography dark room for Art class.
 On my way I stop by the pond and notice the first specks of autumn color turning in the leaves.